 Special education teachers act as lifelines for students with challenges.
 As more children are diagnosed with special needs, educators like you need to stay current on new research and techniques for teaching them effectively.
 Reading about new developments should become a regular part of your professional practice.

 The Individualized Education Plan gives a framework for the teacher, parent, or guardian, and often the student to communicate and create an education plan that emphasizes the student's strengths while helping to build up areas where the student needs more help.
-Together, these players can...Read More
+Together, these...Read More

 Did you know 13 percent of all public school students receive some form of special education between K-12?
 That accounts for 6.4 million total students in the United States alone.
-Adversely, as of 2012, there are only 442,800 special education teachers that have the proper specialized...Read More
+Adversely, as of 2012, there are only 442,800 special education teachers that have the proper...Read More

 Learn what current students and alumni gained from the master's in special education.
 Hear what our students are saying. >>